-- 90 days suspension of your driver's license and a $35 civil penalty fee (you may be able to get a restricted license after 90 days with an ignition interlock device)
+- 185-day suspension of your driver's license and a $35 civil penalty fee (you may be able to get a restricted license after 90 days with an ignition interlock device)

 For more information about DUI 1st penalties in Nevada, go to our article on